 What is the HughesNet Bonus Zone?

-The HughesNet Bonus Zone describes the window of 2-8 a.m. each day when customers get access to an additional 50GB of data per month.
+The HughesNet Bonus Zone describes the window of 2 to 8 a.m. each day when customers can access an additional 50GB of data per month.
 While these off-peak hours might not seem convenient, they present a great time to schedule a movie download, set up system updates for your devices or maybe even do some early-morning online shopping.

 Is HughesNet internet service fast?

-The HughesNet Gen5 plans all meet the FCC's definition of broadband speed -- 25Mbps download, 3Mbps upload speed.
-It is certainly faster than the DSL plans that might also be available to rural customers.
+The HughesNet Gen5 plans all meet the FCC's definition of broadband speed -- 25Mbps download, 3Mbps upload.
+While you can make the case that this baseline qualification as broadband speed doesn't qualify as "fast," it is undoubtedly faster than the DSL plans that might also be available to rural customers.

 How about watching my favorite movies in HD?

 Yes, but it's not automatic.
-The HughesNet service is automatically set to stream videos at 480p to help you save your data.
-However, customers can change this setting fairly easily via the HughesNet mobile app.
-It can be modified either short-term -- for just a few hours -- or permanently.
+The HughesNet service automatically streams videos at 480p to help you save your data, but you can change this setting pretty easily via the HughesNet mobile app.

 Will HughesNet speeds get faster in the future?

-Up next on the horizon for Hughes is the launch of its Jupiter 3 satellite, currently scheduled to blast off in 2022.
-The company tells CNET that consumers should expect to see new plans made available after that satellite makes it into orbit, including plans that support download speeds of up to 100Mbps.
+Up next on the horizon for Hughes is its Jupiter 3 satellite launch, currently scheduled to blast off in 2022.
+The company tells CNET that consumers should expect to see new offerings made available after that satellite makes it into orbit, including plans that support download speeds of up to 100Mbps.